Terriao/OpenDPC/README.md

 Prior works on dynamic point cloud rendering methods include: Hofer et al. (IC3D 2018) built an end-to-end pipeline focused on capture-to-display latency for studio environments; Mei et al. (ICAICA 2023) released a web-based viewer optimised for industrial inspection of static and quasi-static parts; and the open-source cwipc library (used by VR2Gather, ACM MM 2024), which provides a C++/Unity stack for capturing, compressing, transmitting, and rendering point clouds in social-VR tele-presence applications, with its Unity package also capable of rendering pre-recorded sequences as a side feature of the capture pipeline.

 OpenDPC sits in a different design point.
 It targets the offline, reproducible subjective-evaluation workflow: a researcher loads a reference sequence and a fixed distortion ladder, runs a structured paired-comparison protocol, and exports a JND result that another lab can independently reproduce.
-The components OpenDPC contributes that the systems above do not bundle are: a paired-comparison JND module with a ternary-refinement controller, an integrated published V-PCC distortion ladder, and the accompanying 60-subject subjective dataset.
+The components OpenDPC contributes that the systems above do not bundle are: a user-friendly dynamic point cloud playback interface, a paired-comparison JND module with a ternary-refinement controller, an integrated published V-PCC distortion ladder, and the accompanying 60-subject subjective dataset.

 | System | Primary purpose | Player | Built-in JND module | Public distortion ladder | Released subjective data |
 |---|---|:---:|:---:|:---:|:---:|